 - You are an athlete in a contact sport where blows to the face or eyes are common

 - You are on certain medications such as corticosteroids and certain acne medications

 LASIK surgery has many advantages for those with astigmatism, including:

-- Speed and safety.
 This surgical procedure is performed on an outpatient basis.
-In some cases, the surgery may take approximately 20 minutes.
+In some cases, the surgery can take approximately 20 minutes.

-Cost of LASIK For Astigmatism
+Cost of LASIK Surgery For Astigmatism

 Laser vision correction procedures may vary in price according to different factors.

 The average cost of LASIK in the United States is around $2,500 per eye.
 LASIK may be more expensive for patients with astigmatism, but it depends on the eye surgeon's rates.

 This price may include the initial consultation as well as follow-up care.
 However, as each eye care clinic is different, it is important to speak with the ophthalmologist about an itemized quote.

 Additional factors that may influence costs for this type of refractive surgery include: